rhomeister/autograder/README.md

     (http://stackoverflow.com/questions/13001212/read-n-test-cases-from-file-in-python)
   - **Java**: (http://codeforces.com/blog/entry/7018)
   - **C++**: (https://sites.ualberta.ca/~hbrausen/basics/inputoutput.html)
-  - (Welcoming more examples)
+  - (Inviting suggestions for examples for other languages...)
-- Optional: a directory `testcases` containing examples of input and output.
+- The program must be correct.
+This is verified by checking your program against a number of test cases.
+Autograder searches for these testcases in the `testcases` directory.
-  These can be provided by the teacher.
-Examples come in pairs:
+  These test cases can be provided by the teacher, but you can also create your own.
+Test cases come in pairs:
   - `[filename].in` containing the input supplied to your program
   - `[filename].out` containing the expected output of your program

-To verify that your submission satisfies all these requirements, simply run `autograder` from the root directory of your project.
+To verify that your submission satisfies all these requirements, **commit your work** (locally is sufficient) and **run `autograder`** from the root directory of your project.

-#### Running a pre-submission check
+### Running a pre-submission check
 Before submitting your project, do a final check:

 - Commit your code and push it to the git repository